 Why start a garden?

 If there was an easy way to get more exercise, more vitamin D, improve your diet, boost your immune system, gain self-esteem, increase your self-reliance, and improve mental health by doing ONE thing, would you try it?
+You might have heard of it already… healthy gardening.

-Those may be bold claims, but a good amount of evidence supports that maintaining a garden and growing food, known as food gardening, is a worthwhile use of your time and energy and can positively impact health.
+Those may be bold claims, but a good amount of evidence supports that maintaining a garden and growing food, known as food gardening, is a worthwhile use of your time and energy, and can positively impact health.

 Working in a garden: